jmandrake/ftp-tls-ftps-cpanel-template/README.md

 # ftps-tls-cpanel-template
-Deploy to a cPanel FTP account using explicit FTP over TLS (FTPS)
+Deploy files to a cPanel FTP account using explicit FTP over TLS (FTPS)

 ## Quick start:

-1) Clone this repo and add the Github Action secrets required in the workflow yml file:
+1) Clone this repo and add the Github Action secrets required in the workflow file: deploy.yml

         server: ${{ secrets.FTP_HOST }}
         username: ${{ secrets.FTP_USERNAME }}
         password: ${{ secrets.FTP_PASSWORD }}

-2) Set the local and remote paths in the yaml file.
+2) Set the local and remote paths in the deploy.yml file.

 ## About the FTP settings: